Urine: pH

 The pH normally is within the range of 5.5 to 7 with an average of 6.2.
 In persons with hyperuricosuria, acidic urine can contribute to the formation of stones of uric acid in the kidneys, ureters, or bladder.
 Urine pH can be monitored by a physician or at home.

 A diet which is high in protein from meat and dairy, as well as alcohol consumption can reduce urine pH, whilst potassium and organic acids, such as from diets high in fruit and vegetables, can increase the pH and make it more alkaline.

 Cranberries, popularly thought to decrease the pH of urine, have actually been shown not to acidify urine.
 Drugs that can decrease urine pH include ammonium chloride, chlorothiazide diuretics, and methenamine mandelate.

 Density

 Human urine has a specific gravity of 1.003–1.035.

 Bacteria and pathogens

-Urine is not sterile, not even in the bladder.
+Urine is not sterile, not even in the bladder, contrary to longstanding popular belief.
+This opened a new area of study: the urinary microbiome.
 In the urethra, epithelial cells lining the urethra are colonized by facultatively anaerobic Gram-negative rod and cocci bacteria.
-One study conducted found total of 116 bacterial isolates were found in 77 healthy humans (ages 5–11) and 39 cows, a considerable amount being pathogens.
+One study conducted in Nigeria isolated a total of 77 distinct bacterial strains from 100 healthy children (ages 5–11) as well as 39 strains from 33 cow urine samples, a considerable amount being pathogens.
 Pathogens identified and their percentages were: